dust-books/dust-server/README.md

 This will automatically:
 - Download the latest release
-- Install runtime dependencies (musl, libsqlite3)
+- Install runtime dependencies (musl)
 - Install to `/opt/dust`
 - Set up systemd service
 - Configure environment variables

+SQLite is bundled with the binary.
 Interactive mode lets you customize media directories and port during setup.
 Non-interactive uses defaults (`/media/books:/media/comics`, port `4001`) which you can change later in `/opt/dust/.env`.

 **Building from source:**